Video game piracy: Console modding and piracy

 Modded consoles have been cited as an avenue for video game piracy, both by allowing unauthorized copies to be played, and by circumventing DRM.
 Legal homebrew video games and backup copies can be played on modified systems, but the argument of piracy remains.
 A notable example of console modding is the original Microsoft Xbox, of which tutorials still exist to this day.
-By introducing softmod installation files via one of the four controller ports, players could overhaul the system UI, install and play games directly off the internal hard disc drive, and even play TV shows and movies on the console.
+By introducing softmod installation files via one of the four controller ports, players could overhaul the system UI, install and play games directly off the internal hard disk drive, and even play TV shows and movies on the console.
 Some softmods even re-enable online play on the original Xbox, despite the first incarnation of Xbox Live having shut down in 2010.
 A handful of hardmod techniques also exist for the original Xbox, enabling hardware additions and upgrades to non-stock components.

 Companies such as Nintendo have coordinated with law enforcement agencies to track down and seize modchips for their consoles, such as in the 2007 Operation Tangled Web.
 The same year, Nintendo also began a crackdown against merchants of R4 flash cartridges, which could be used to play pirated ROMs on the Nintendo DS.
 In 2009, the device was declared illegal to sell or import into Japan, among other countries.
 In 2018, a man was arrested in the United Kingdom, for allegedly running a Nintendo Switch modding operation out of his house.
 Furthermore, in 2020, two prominent members of the hacking group Team Xecuter were arrested and indicted by the Department of Justice.
 The indictment detailed their creation of modded consoles, which were "designed to be circumvention devices that had the purpose of allowing users to play pirated ROMs."